 A study of conditional distributions, least squares line, sampling, point estimation, sampling distributions, interval estimation, test of hypotheses, regression and linear hypotheses, experimental design models.
 Prerequisites: MATH 332.
 Alternate years.

 Queuing theory, including simulations techniques, optimization theory, including linear programming, integer programming, and dynamic programming; game theory, including two-person zero-sum games, cooperative games, and multiperson games.
 Prerequisite: MATH 112 or 130.
 Alternate years.

-TOPICS IN ACTUARIAL MATHEMATICS
+TOPICS IN ACTUARIAL SCIENCE